syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% endtabs %}

-A complete working example convert Excel with commnets to PDF and render comments at the end in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20to%20PDF/Comments%20to%20PDF%20at%20End).
+A complete working example convert Excel with comments to PDF and render comments at the end in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20to%20PDF/Comments%20to%20PDF%20at%20End).

 The following screenshot represents the input Excel file with notes
 ![input excel file](Excel-to-PDF-Conversion_images/Excel-to-PDF-Conversion_img4.png)